RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	sending	data	is	a	primary	function	performed	by the	limited	record	protocol.
  	B	is	incorrect	because	holding	open	a	communications	channel	for	the transmission	of	packets	is	a	primary	function	performed	by	the	limited record	protocol.
  	D	is	incorrect	because	receiving	data	is	a	primary	function	performed by	the	limited	record	protocol.

-33. Firewalls	are	used	to	control	access	to	networks	based	on	origin,	ports, destination,	and	protocols	used.
+### Question # 1 - 	Firewalls	are	used	to	control	access	to	networks	based	on	origin,	ports, destination,	and	protocols	used.
 Which	of	the	following	is	NOT	a	typical origin	or	destination	designation	used?
 A.	VLAN
 B.	Physical	network
 C.	IP	address